brettimus/quill-placeholder/README.md

 By default, the text is given a grayish color (hex `#A9A9A9`).

 The `text` and `style` values are passed to a call to `Quill.prototype.formatText`, which you can read about in the Quill API docs, [here](http://quilljs.com/docs/api/#quillprototypeformattext).

+By default, the module gives your placeholder text a `color` of `#959595`.
+If you specify your own whitelist of format names on your quill instance, **the module will be sure to remove any default stylings that you haven't whitelisted**.

 ## GOTCHAS

-So, the current implementation just prepopulates the editor with some styled text.
+The current implementation just prepopulates the editor with some styled text.

 This can make your form validation a pain in the rumpus.